WARNING! I posted some things on this page which might seem… offensive to some people.

 And it COULD happen like that… Anything’s possible, I guess.

-Now as you know, those are MOVIE scenes which have little to do with reality, and all due respect to the guys in those fight scenes, I bet even THEY would tell you that if you ask them.
+Now as you know, that’s a fight scene which have little to do with reality, and all due respect to the guys in that scene, I bet even THEY would tell you that if you ask them.

 Oh, and by the way, for those of you who want awesome kicks, spectacular acrobatics, and BACK-FLIPS, well, here: